cavo789/blog/blog/2023/12/07/docker-init/index.md

 Consult README.Docker.md for more information about using the generated files.
 ```

-The wizard is quite straigth-forward but, then, we got four files.
+The wizard is quite straight-forward but, then, we got four files.

 Two are really important right now: `compose.yaml` and `Dockerfile`.